Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

     targetPort: # k8s service targetPort Arkouda will register, defaults to 5555
 ```

-#### Metrics Server
+#### metricsExporter

-The metricsServer section configures the embedded prometheus-arkouda-exporter which is deployed
-if server.metrics.collectMetrics = true.
+The metricsExporter section configures the embedded prometheus-arkouda-exporter which is deployed if server.metrics.collectMetrics = true.

 ```
 metricsExporter: